 HIV may not cause symptoms for many years.
-The first ones often feel like you have the flu.
-The virus is rapidly reproducing during this time.
+The first ones often feel like the flu.
+The virus is quickly reproducing during this time.
 The body’s immune system is mounting a defense.
-During this phase, you can still pass HIV to others.
+During this phase, a person can still pass HIV to others.

 - Excess tiredness